bbauska/UofM-Intro-HTML5/README.md

 </p>

 Now, if you can, watch what happens when I put my mouse over the Sunday, Monday and Tuesday.
-As I hover over it, it&apos;'s very small probably on your screen, but you can see that the expanded version of the abbreviation pops up, Sunday, Monday, Tuesday.
+As I hover over it, it&apos;s very small probably on your screen, but you can see that the expanded version of the abbreviation pops up, Sunday, Monday, Tuesday.
 Now, from an accessibility screen point, it can actually read the expanded version.
-But even for people who aren&apos;'t using screen readers, I actually find that you need to do something to let people know that hovering over is an option.
-Most people wouldn&apos;'t think about that.
+But even for people who aren&apos;t using screen readers, I actually find that you need to do something to let people know that hovering over is an option.
+Most people wouldn&apos;t think about that.

-The **&lt;time&gt;** attribute is another one that is just inline and most of us won&apos;'t even know it&apos;'s there but it allows you to give extra semantic meaning.
+The **&lt;time&gt;** attribute is another one that is just inline and most of us won&apos;t even know it&apos;s there but it allows you to give extra semantic meaning.
 So the party starts at 9 PM.
-It makes perfect sense to us, but the party took place on New Year&apos;'s Eve.
+It makes perfect sense to us, but the party took place on New Year&apos;s Eve.
-Notice again, that&apos;'s actually a time, even though it&apos;'s not our typical numeric time, it is a time.
-By putting in different time tags, it&apos;'s also more likely that if someone is accessing your site on a mobile phone, it&apos;'ll pop up as knowing that it&apos;'s a date.
+Notice again, that&apos;s actually a time, even though it&apos;s not our typical numeric time, it is a time.
+By putting in different time tags, it&apos;s also more likely that if someone is accessing your site on a mobile phone, it&apos;ll pop up as knowing that it&apos;s a date.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 201.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->